moby/moby/docs/reference/commandline/network_create.md

 Bridge networks are isolated networks on a single Engine installation.
 If you want to create a network that spans multiple Docker hosts each running an Engine, you must create an `overlay` network.
-Unlike `bridge` networks overlay networks require some pre-existing conditions before you can create one.
+Unlike `bridge` networks, overlay networks require some pre-existing conditions before you can create one.
 These conditions are: